2024-2025 Policy Library

 Scheduling the Investigation Review Hearing

 The Conduct Administrator will schedule an Investigation Review Hearing and notify the Parties and Panel in writing of the date, time, and location.
 The Hearing will usually take place within three to five business days after the Final Investigation Report review period.
-All parties, including the respondent and potential witnesses, are strongly encouraged to make themselves fully available and participate in the Review Hearing.
+All parties, including the respondent and potential witnesses, are strongly encouraged to make themselves fully available and to participate in the Review Hearing.
 The Investigator must be available during the Hearing and may be called as a witness.
 Efforts will be made to minimize disruptions to the Parties’ academic schedules.

 Conduct Investigation Review Hearing